 The hotel’s stylish, comfortable and practical 161 rooms have all been designed by FaulknerBrowns architects, with light, airy, versatile spaces taking up the ground floor and a fluid design which sees the lobby merge into the bar and lounge area, leading through to Gino D’Acampo’s restaurant.

-Taking local inspiration from Newcastle’s well known landmarks, there’s nods to the area right throughout the hotel (look out for a characterful Ant and Dec in reception!).
+Taking local inspiration from Newcastle’s well known landmarks, there’s nods to the area right throughout the hotel!
 The interior aspects also channel the Tyne Bridge’s design with long vertical lines from the statement curved central staircase in reception, to the gorgeous drop pendant lighting.
 Meanwhile, the double height space in the atrium coupled with the floor to ceiling glass makes sure you can see Newcastle’s stunning quayside from every angle.

 Bedrooms at INNSiDE by Meliá Newcastle range from the Innside Room (19 metres squared), through to those with river views and balconies, right through to studios (24 metres squared) and townhouses which at 50 metres squared are spacious, stylish and have incredible views of the Tyne.